 Where to Stay in Dharamshala and Mcleodganj

-Every year around March, the Dalai Lama holds a teaching session which lasts for about 10 days or so.
-At this time, the entire town gets very crowded and prices of hotels too get inflated.
+Every year around March, the Dalai Lama holds a teaching session that lasts for about 10 days or so.
+At this time, the entire town gets very crowded and the prices of hotels get inflated.
 In this case, you should look around Dharamkot and Upper Bhagsu for cheaper accommodation.

-For someone traveling on tight budget, staying at a hostel is a great choice.
-There are a couple of hostels in Dharamkot with dormitory style accommodation and shared lounges which is a great choice for anyone traveling on Budget.
+For someone traveling on a tight budget, staying at a hostel is a great choice.
+There are a couple of hostels in Dharamkot with dormitory-style accommodation and shared lounges which is a great choice for anyone traveling on a budget.
 Flugler in upper Dharamkot is one such hostel that can be a good place to stay.
 The Bunker Hostel is another one where it will cost you about Rs.
 700-800 per day.

 Also Read: How to Plan a Trip to Sarahan – Himachal?